xdoko01/pgRPG/pyrpg/README.md

 ### processing of event is happening before the world is drawn on the display - parametrize procesor for event processing to have specific list of events to process
   - simply postponing the processing of PHASE START after render processors will help because there will be already some objects displayed in the screen buffer and the command for displaying dialog will force screen update - or better taking the screen copy function of engine will force the update (based on parameter)
-  - by doing so - phase start and quest start events can be processed after some image is drawn on the screen and not before
+  - by doing so - phase start and scene start events can be processed after some image is drawn on the screen and not before
   - all_events_processor = processors.GameEventsProcessor(process_game_events) ... this will take all events
-  - quest_events_processor = processors.GameEventsProcessor(process_game_events, ['QUEST_START', 'PHASE_START']) ... this will take selected events only
+  - scene_events_processor = processors.GameEventsProcessor(process_game_events, ['QUEST_START', 'PHASE_START']) ... this will take selected events only
     - game_event_handler must have event_type on input

     - must be done smartly - list of indexes cannot be parsed for deletion